veronica-antunes/PHD_GGB/README.md

   - Velest_tools.py: A set of tools that work together with VELEST output files and might be used to automatize VELEST.
 For more details on VELEST code check https://seg.ethz.ch/software/velest.html.
 VELEST also comes by default with the SEISAN software package.

   - get_isolapz.py: A tool to help to create the input files necessary to use the ISOLA toolbox.
 The tool creates: i) instrument response file (pz file, with sensitivity, poles and zeros information) from a /several dataless or from an online ArcLink server; ii) converts the waveforms into SAC format.
 For more information on ISOLA toolbox package, check http://geo.mff.cuni.cz/~jz/for_ISOLAnews/.

+-  plot_spectrograms.py: script to plot spectrograms using the obspy functions